 The job I that shaped my business life was being a paperboy for 7 years in junior high and high school.

-Thanks to our sponsor, White Cloud Coffee—fueling creative conversations everywhere.
-Listeners, enjoy 10% off your first order at whitecloudcoffee.com.
+Thanks to our sponsor, White Cloud Coffee Roasters.
+Listeners can enjoy 10% off your first order — just use the code CREATIVITY at checkout at whitecloudcoffee.com.

 Vinnie Potestivo, Editor-in-Chief of